Xunnamius/cli-utils/docs/src/functions/runProgram.md

 unacceptable, do not pass `runProgram` a `preExecutionContext` property.

-This function is suitable for a CLI entry point since it will **never throw or reject no matter what.** Instead, when an error is caught, `process.exitCode` is set to the appropriate value and either `NullArguments` (only if `GracefulEarlyExitError` was thrown) or `undefined` is returned.
+This function is suitable for a CLI entry point since it will **never throw or reject no matter what.** Instead, when an exception occurs, `process.exitCode` is set to the appropriate value, the [ConfigureErrorHandlingEpilogue](../type-aliases/ConfigureErrorHandlingEpilogue.md) hook is triggered, and either `NullArguments` (only if `GracefulEarlyExitError` was thrown) or `undefined` is returned.

 ### Type Parameters